Moving Beyond Factory Asia: Global Exports are No Longer the Key to Economic Growth

-With the threat of a prolonged recession (or at least very slow growth) in the global economy, the region needs to rethink about its more traditional growth paradigm of relying on exports.
+Asia needs to rethink its traditional growth paradigm of relying on exports.
 Factory Asia for Western Consumers is no longer an option for sustained high growth for the region.
 Very soon, Asian consumers would have much greater purchasing power than their counterparts in the advanced economies.

 So why not taking advantage of being in the most dynamic region?
 Greater regional cooperation holds a key to unlocking the growth potential beyond what we can produce and sell now.
 Economic integration will help create a common ground for the region’s diverse economies to produce, trade, invest, and share the benefits of growth, maximizing the use of the region’s limited resources for shared growth.
 Boosting intraregional trade and finance is often the easiest and most obvious step toward this direction.
 Beyond the active trade of manufacturing goods, policy interventions should aim at accelerating the liberalization of agriculture and services trade and easing impediments to the cross-border flow of labor and capital.
 Policy priorities should also focus on increasing the synergies of domestic efforts to enhance human capital.
 Opening labor markets is an essential part of economic integration as well and will enhance competitiveness and productivity.
 Effective cross-border policy coordination can also provide an impetus to push reforms conducive to an enabling business and investment environment, both regionally and nationally.